 4. You're Eating “Healthy” Processed Foods

-Excess sodium, additives, preservatives, GMOs (genetically modified organisms) and sugars are all hidden ingredients which are both inflammatory and proven causes of excess weight gain.
-Just because it's at a health food store and it's “gluten-free” or “low fat” or “natural,” does NOT mean it's good for you.
+Excess sodium, additives, preservatives, GMOs (genetically modified organisms), and sugars are all hidden ingredients that are both inflammatory and proven causes of excess weight gain.
+Just because it's at a health food store and it's “gluten-free,” “low fat,” or “natural” does NOT mean it's good for you.

 5. You're Eating Too Much Fat

-Paleo and other higher-fat diets work for some people, but many women don't do well with them.
-Our bodies may do well with fat, especially when added to greens, but be careful not to go overboard.
-Make sure the fat is healthy, focus on nuts, healthy oils, greek yogurt, wild caught fish and then add in some dark chocolate.
+Our bodies can do well with fat, especially when added to greens, but be careful not to go overboard.
+Make sure the fat is healthy, focus on nuts, healthy oils, greek yogurt, and wild-caught fish, and then add in some dark chocolate.

 This remains true -- you need to sleep!
 Your hormones need it.
 Your muscles need it for repair, and your brain especially needs it.
 The two hormones that are key in the relationship between sleep and weight loss are leptin and ghrelin.
 Leptin tells us when to stop eating and when you're sleep deprived.
 Ghrelin is the hormone that tells you when to eat, and when you're sleep-deprived, you have more ghrelin = more hunger.
 Studies also show that a lack of sleep can decrease your metabolism by 15%.
 I don't know about you, but I'd like to keep that extra 15% in my corner.

-7. Lack of Cruciferous Vegetables in Your Diet
+7. You're Not Including Cruciferous Vegetables in Your Diet